 2.Heart Failure with Reduced Ejection Fraction (HFrEF): HFrEF is a condition where there is less efficient blood pumping from the left ventricle, which results in less blood flow from the heart.
 The ejection fraction is lowered as a consequence.

-Effective management and treatment options include quick diagnosis and the right course of action for both forms of heart failure.
+Effective management and treatment options include quick diagnosis and the right course of action for both forms of Cardiac failure.
 Treatment choices might be:

-1.Dietary Changes: Eating a heart-healthy diet reduced in cholesterol, saturated fats, and salt can help control the symptoms of heart failure and improve general wellbeing.
+1.Dietary Changes: Eating a heart-healthy diet reduced in cholesterol, saturated fats, and salt can help control the symptoms of Cardiac failure and improve general wellbeing.

 2.Medication: Drugs such ACE inhibitors, beta-blockers, diuretics, and vasodilators may be administered to enhance heart function, manage blood pressure, and lessen fluid retention depending on the severity and underlying causes of heart failure.